 The certification process includes a Self-Assessment, a site visit, and a final certification report.

 1. Meet or exceed requirements outlined in the Programs Requirements Guide, which include but are not limited to:

 - All PLTW program courses offered are taught by teachers who have successfully completed PLTW Core Training sessions for each course they teach.

-- The PLTW classroom equipment and software complies with PLTW specifications as outlined in the Purchasing Manual.
+- The PLTW classroom equipment and software complies with PLTW specifications as outlined in the PLTW Investment Tool.

 - All students enrolled in PLTW courses are also concurrently enrolled in appropriate grade level mathematics and science courses.

 - Students have been rostered and have taken End of Course (EoC) Assessments.

 - A Partnership Team supports and interacts with the program and meets on a regular basis with a specific agenda and goals.

 - At least one school counselor and one administrator have attended a PLTW Counselor Conference for training.

 - An implementation and sustainability plan is in place for the program.

 Complete the PLTW Engineering Self-Assessment (Click here for the Microsoft Word version) or the PLTW Biomedical Science Self-Assessment (Click here for the Microsoft Word version) and submit it to [email protected] at least two months prior to the desired site visit date.